Looking for Gmail backup solutions? Worried about increasing incidents of data breaches and security threats?

 If you want to know how to create holds and matters, set retention rules, and generate reports in Google Vault, check out Google Apps Vault: The Ultimate Guide for IT Administrators 2018.

 Backup Using Third-Party Tools

-If you are looking for an easier and reliable way to back up your data – and effortlessly restore it – applications like SysCloud may be a good option to evaluate.
+If you are looking for an easier and reliable way to back up your email along with attachments – and effortlessly restore it – applications like SysCloud may be a good option to evaluate.
 SysCloud uses Amazon Web Services (AWS) to offer a fully automated cloud for cloud backup and restore solution for Gmail.

 Businesses can backup and restore their Gmail data for unlimited domains and have access to the backup data with just a few clicks using SysCloud’s Backup tool.
 Admins can define retention rules to retain the backup of users’ email for an unlimited period if needed.

 Here is how you can backup using SysCloud:

 1. Login to SysCloud’s application using this link: apps.syscloud.com